Soviet home front during World War II: Interwar Soviet military

 By 1941, the Red Army had expanded dramatically from about 940,000 in 1936 to roughly five million personnel; however many units were poorly equipped and inadequately trained.
 The officer corps had been weakened by the Great Purge, which resulted in the imprisonment or execution of large numbers of officers and contributed to problems of command and morale on the eve of war.

-Builidng the Soviet Navy was a national priority, but, as with the Red Army, many senior officers were murdered in the Great Purge.
+Building the Soviet Navy was a national priority, but, as with the Red Army, many senior officers were murdered in the Great Purge.
 The naval share of the national armaments budget fell from 11.5% in 1941 to 6.6% in 1944.
 Prior to the war, however, progress at building the Soviet Navy had "not been impressive."

 By 1941, the Soviet Air Force (VVS) possessed at least 9,576 frontline aircraft, which technically made it the largest air force in the world.
 However, its equipment, like that of the Red Army, was largely obsolescent and suffering from prolonged use.
 The Great Purge not only saw VVS officers murdered, but also aircraft manufacturers and designers being executed or sent to gulags.
 In 1938 alone, the head of the VVS, Yakov Alksnis was executed and 400 to 500 aero-engineers were arrested from the Commissariat of Aviation Industry.
 Some 70 were shot and 100 died in forced labour camps.
 Such purges continued well into 1941.
 In 1941, the VVS, while having a relatively advanced high-altitude interceptor (the MiG-3), lacked air superiority fighters specialising in low- and medium-altitude aerial combat.
 The VVS also lacked a heavy fighter design, and struggled with heavy bombers.
 In-terms of ground attack aircraft, the Ilyushin Il-2 had only recently begun production by 1941.